jamesbarty/Game01_Testing/notes/framestorming.md

 * onMouseLeave()
 * active - whether or not it is listening to events

+* MouseEnter/Leave will never propagate
+* MouseEnter/Leave is an artifact of MouseMove

 ### KeyboardInteractive : MouseInteractive
 * onKeyDown()
 * onKeyUp()